matt-black/pyspim/docs/packages/napari-pyspim/overview.md

 The plugin integrates seamlessly with Napari, providing a tabbed interface for all SPIM processing steps.
 It leverages the core PySPIM package for processing while offering an intuitive GUI for parameter adjustment and result visualization.

+*Overview of the PySPIM napari plugin showing the complete workflow interface*

 ## Features

 ### Interactive Processing Pipeline